 \subsection{Reduced-order modeling, sparse sensing and the previous greedy optimization of sensor placement}

 First, $p$ observations are linearly constructed from $r_{1}$ parameters as:

-Here, $\bm{y}\in \mathbb{R}^{p}$, $\bm{z}\in \mathbb{R}^{r_{1}}$ and $\bm{C}\in \mathbb{R}^{p{\times}r_{1}}$ are the observation vector, the parameter vector and the given measurement matrix, respectively.
+Here, $\bm{y}\in \mathbb{R}^{p}$, $\bm{z}\in \mathbb{R}^{r_{1}}$ and $\bm{C}\in \mathbb{R}^{p{\times}r_{1}}$ are an observation vector, a parameter vector and a given measurement matrix, respectively.
 It should also be noted that the absence of noise is assumed in \cref{eq:observation}.
-The estimated parameters $\hat{\bm{z}}$ (the quantity with hat refers to the estimation of the quantity) can be obtained by the pseudo inverse operation.
+The estimated parameters $\hat{\bm{z}}$ (a quantity with hat refers to the estimated value of the quantity) can be obtained by a pseudo inverse operation.

-Then, noise in the term of Gaussian of the same variance and zero mean for every observation point is considered.
-Joshi and Boyd \cite{joshi2009sensor} clearly showed the objective function to design the best estimation system for the case $p \geq r_{1}$.
-They aimed to maximize logarithm of the determinant of the Fisher information matrix, which realised the least ellipsoid volume of the expected estimation error $\bm{z}-\hat{\bm{z}}$, as in \cref{eq:maximize logdet}
+Then, uncorrelated Gaussian noise of the same variance and zero mean for every observation point is considered.
+Joshi and Boyd~\cite{joshi2009sensor} clearly showed an objective function to design the best estimation system for the case $p \geq r_{1}$.
+They aimed to maximize a logarithm of the determinant of the Fisher information matrix, which realised the least ellipsoid volume of the expected estimation error $\bm{z}-\hat{\bm{z}}$, as in \cref{eq:maximize logdet}

 Additionally, there have been many studies adopting those optimization problems to low-order but high-dimensional data.
 The measurement matrix in \cref{eq:observation} becomes $\bm{C}=\bm{H}\bm{C}^{*}$, where $\bm{C}^{*}$ is a total measurement matrix (or, in other words, a sensor candidate matrix) for whole $n$ observation candidates $(n\gg p,r_{1})$ and $\bm{H}$ as a sensor-location matrix that gives observe locations among $n$ candidates. \Cref{eq:maximize logdet} is now interpreted as a searching problem of the most effective locations of sensors by determining $\bm{H}$ if $\bm{C}^{*}$ is given.
-Basically, all the combinations of $p$ sensors out of $n$ sensor candidates should be searched by brute-force algorithm for the real-optimized solution of \cref{eq:maximize logdet}, which takes enormous computational time ($O(n!/(n-p)!/p!)\approx O(n^{p})$).
+Basically, all the combinations of $p$ sensors out of $n$ sensor candidates should be searched by the brute-force algorithm for the real-optimized solution of \cref{eq:maximize logdet}, which takes enormous computational time ($O(n!/(n-p)!/p!)\approx O(n^{p})$).